Hard Cider Explained

 On average, most hard ciders are 4.5% - 7% alcohol by volume (ABV), while some ciders have an ABV as high as 10% or 12%.
 Drier ciders usually have a higher ABV because the yeast consumes a majority of the cider's natural sugars.

-- Dry Cider: Dry hard ciders have less than 0.5% residual sugar and are often more acidic than the other types.
-Because the yeast consumes most of the cider's natural sugars, this less-sweet drink also contains a higher alcohol content than other ciders.
+- Dry Cider: These types of cider are typically the most acidic and contain less than 0.5% residual sugar.
+This less-sweet drink also contains a higher alcohol content than other ciders.
 Most dry ciders are aged in oak barrels to complement their mineral qualities.

 How to Make Hard Cider